 Mobile Testing is an import aspect of a mobile app’s development stage.
 It differs significantly from traditional software testing.
 Mobile applications need to be tested on a variety of software platforms and hardware platforms and under different network connectivity conditions.
 It is important that testing is done thoroughly so that there are no bugs in the app.

-Mobile apps are available for android, iOS, Windows and Blackberry OS.
-Since android and iOS dominate the market with more than 96% share, in this article we will see what are the challenges faced in iOS and Android mobile application testing.
-But before we go into that discussion we will see how android and iOS differ.
+Mobile apps are available for Android, iOS, Windows and Blackberry OS.
+Since Android and iOS dominate the market with more than 96% share, in this article we will see what are the challenges faced in iOS and Android mobile application testing.
+Also, there are differences between iOS and Android testing, but before we go into that discussion we will see how Android and iOS differ.

 Android vs. iOS